CaseyNielsen/CaseyNielsen/README.md

 - 👋 Hi, I’m Casey!
+A trauma nurse looking to begin a career in software development.
-- 👀 I’m interested in software engineering and problem solving.
+- 👀 I’m interested in software engineering and system development.
 - 🌱 I’m currently learning python!
-- 💞️ I’m looking to collaborate on volunteer projects.
+- 💞️ I’m looking to collaborate on volunteer projects or healthcare-related projects.
-- 😄 Pronouns: she/her/hers
+- 😄 My pronouns are she/her/hers.
 - ⚡ Fun fact: I'm learning to rollerskate!

 <!---